isomerpages/mlaw-marketingshopfront/_about-singapore/3-setting-up-your-business-in-singapore.md

 ### Setting up Business
 There are a few options foreign companies can choose from when setting up business in Singapore.

-**Financial services**

-The [MAS](https://www.mas.gov.sg/) website provides an overview on the finance landscape here.
-Most businesses start with opening a corporate bank account.
-In Singapore, established local banks operate alongside international brand names.
-Different banks offer their own unique set of advantages.
-To choose the right bank for your business, refer to [MAS’ financial instituitions directory](https://eservices.mas.gov.sg/fid) for a list of local and international banks operating in Singapore.

 **Branch of Foreign Company**